dilanHewawitharana/People-Counter-App-at-the-Edge---Edge-AI-Fundamentals-with-OpenVINO-Nano-Degree/WRITEUP.md

 * faster_rcnn_nas - Could not convert into IR format
 * ssdlite_mobilenet_v2_coco - Could not convert into IR format

+-When compare this "ssd_mobilenet_v2_coco_2018_03_29" with and without openvino kit,
+  * Accuracy is somewhat go down with openvino kit, because this model could not detect human continuously in each frame after convert      into IR format.
+But it does not affect lot for me, because I was able to handle it programmatically for this task.
+  * The size of the model is almost same after convert into IR format. frozen_inference_graph.bin is about 65.697MB and                     frozen_inference_graph.pb is aabout 68.055MB.
+  * When using this model with openvino kit, it processing speed was really good and it could able to process and send frame and other      data to server side efficiently.
+  * When convert model into IR format, the Preprocessor block has been removed.
+Only nodes performing mean value subtraction and scaling    (if applicable) are kept.
+  * Model optimizer does not take lot of time to convert this model into IR format.
+Total execution time: 64.16 seconds.
+  * fps rate is pretty higher with the openvino toolkit and in my case fps rate is 10.

 Finally I choose ssd_mobilenet_v2_coco_2018_03_29 model because it gives good result when convert into IR format with model optimizer.
 To download and convert into IR format, I used following steps